-The OBDS is approximately the size of a multivitamin, is shaped like a standard capsule for ease of swallowing and has drug payload of up to $400~\mu$ L. The large payload and liquid delivery makes the OBDS broadly applicable to a range of molecules including monoclonal antibodies, peptides, and nucleic acids.
+The BIOJET device is approximately the size of a multivitamin, is shaped like a standard capsule for ease of swallowing and can deliver a drug payload of up to 400 μL.
+The large payload and liquid delivery make the platform broadly applicable to a range of molecules, including monoclonal antibodies, peptides, and nucleic acids.

-We conducted a preclinical study with an autonomous OBDS device delivered orally to canines.
+We conducted a preclinical study with an autonomous BIOJET device delivered orally to canines.
 The study was a single-dose study evaluating safety and tolerability of the device in addition to the ability of the device to activate and deliver payload when it reached the small intestine.
-We evaluated device function by loading the device with a contrast agent (iohexal) and sequentially imaged post administration as the device transited through the body.
+We evaluated device function by loading the device with a contrast agent (iohexal) and sequentially imaged post-administration as the device transited through the body.
 The images below are taken from the study and show the contrast agent inside the capsule in the stomach and after deployment in the small intestine.